auth0/docs/articles/migrations/guides/management-api-v1-v2.md

 Affected tenants are those who meet all of the following criteria:

-* Created before December 26, 2019
+* Created before January 2, 2020
 * Actively making requests to Auth0 endpoints directly under the `/api/` path.

 The following tenants are NOT affected:

-* Created after December 26, 2019
+* Created after January 2, 2020
 * Exclusively using the Auth0 Management API v2 endpoints
 * Using the Authentication API exclusively.
 (The Authentication API is not affected by this deprecation.)